-1. Introduction: The Allure of Buzzbait Fishing
+1. Introduction: The Excitement of Buzzbait Fishing for Bass

-2. Section One – Beginner Fundamentals
+2. Beginner Fundamentals

 2.1 Why Buzzbaits Work for Bass